ericcornelissen/ades/docs/RULES.md

   #                   | Replace the expression with the environment variable
 ```

-## <a id="ADES105"></a> ADES105 - Expression in `addnab/docker-run-action` run input
+## <a id="ADES105"></a> ADES105 - Expression in `run` input of `addnab/docker-run-action`

-When an expression appears in the run input of `addnab/docker-run-action` you can avoid any
+When an expression appears in the `run` input of `addnab/docker-run-action` you can avoid any
 potential attack by removing the expression.
 There is no safe way to use untrusted inputs here
 without risking injection.

 Do NOT pass environment variables into the container through the action's options input.
 This opens
 up alternative attack vectors because the options are not validated.

-## <a id="ADES106"></a> ADES106 - Expression in `cardinalby/js-eval-action` expression input
+## <a id="ADES106"></a> ADES106 - Expression in `expression` input of `cardinalby/js-eval-action`

-When an expression appears in the expression input of `cardinalby/js-eval-action` you can avoid any
+When an expression appears in the `expression` input of `cardinalby/js-eval-action` you can avoid
-potential attack by extracting the expression into an environment variable and using the environment
+any potential attack by extracting the expression into an environment variable and using the
-variable instead.
+environment variable instead.

 For example, given the workflow snippet: